ninaihde/sampling-bias-cov19/README.md

 ### GISAID Metadata

 The GISAID metadata was retrieved as a JSON file via an internal API access to the [GISAID database](https://www.epicov.org/epi3/).
+A rough documentation of the included columns can be found in the [submission protocol of the GISAID portal](https://www.protocols.io/view/sars-cov2-gisaid-submission-protocol-bumknu4w).

 ### Infection Data by the John Hopkins University